Meghan Markle May Wait A While To Get Pregnant With Her First Royal Baby, ‘Daily Express’ Hints

 Prince Harry could have a little extra caution as well after watching sister-in-law Kate Middleton suffer from extreme morning sickness for her pregnancies, a condition that even left her hospitalized at times.
 The nausea and other conditions are worst earlier in the pregnancy, meaning it may already be too late for the couple to conceive before the trip.

-Since the Royal Wedding in May, there has been plenty of international focus on when Prince Harry and Meghan Markle would start their family, and all kinds of predictions about when it will happen.
+Since the Royal Wedding in May, there has been plenty of international focus on when Prince Harry and Meghan Markle would start their family and all kinds of predictions about when it will happen.
 There have been reports that Meghan wants to waste no time in getting pregnant and others claiming she is very cautious about the effect having children would have on the environment, leaving her to determine that she wants no more than two kids.
 That report didn’t say exactly when Meghan planned to start, however.

 Couple's Getaway!
 All of Prince Harry and Meghan Markle's Exotic Vacation Destinations https://t.co/6dvsXxMbK8